Arabidopsis-Information-Portal/araport_features/README.md

 - **araport_preview2**: Functionality and configuration from the Preview 2 release of AIP
 - **araport_profile**: AIP User Profile module/customization
 - **araport_community_jobs**: Enables members to submit job postings for advertisement on AIP
+- **araport_downloads**: AIP publicly hosted downloads.
+This is a custom wrapper around Agave/Files API.